Mendon, New York: Government

-In Mendon, the Town Board consists of a Supervisor and four Town Board Members (often referred to in statutes as councilpersons).
-Town Board members, as elected officials of the Town, must be "electors" of the town at the time of election and throughout their terms of office.
-An elector is someone who could register as a voter in the Town, whether they actually have or not.
-Registration has three components - residency, age and citizenship.
+In Mendon, the town board consists of a supervisor and four town board members (often referred to in statutes as councilpersons).
+Town board members, as elected officials of the town, must be "electors" of the town at the time of election and throughout their terms of office.
+An elector is someone who could register as a voter in the town, whether they actually have or not.
+Registration has three components: residency, age and citizenship.
 Residency equates to the legal term "domicile" and is defined in law.
 The age qualification is 18 and United States citizenship is also required.
 Mendon Town Board members have a term of four years.
-The Mendon Town Supervisor has a term of two years.
+The Mendon town supervisor has a term of two years.
 Town elections are held in odd numbered years, with new terms starting the following January 1.

-The Town Board, as the executive body of the Town, acts as a unit and must function as a body.
-An individual Board member may not unilaterally act on behalf of the Town Board.
-No Town Board Member has more or less authority than any other Board member.
-Therefore, no Board member can legally act independently for the others or outside the Board.
-No single member of the Town Board can act for or commit the Board as a body to any particular program or policy.
+The town board, as the executive body of the town, acts as a unit and must function as a body.
+An individual board member may not unilaterally act on behalf of the town board.
+No town board member has more or less authority than any other board member.
+Therefore, no board member can legally act independently for the others or outside the board.
+No single member of the town board can act for or commit the noard as a body to any particular program or policy.

-The Town Board may, by resolution, delegate to the Supervisor the powers and duties of administration and supervision of Town special improvement district functions to be performed on behalf of the Town Board.
-The purpose of this provision is to allow the Town to function between Town Board Meetings.
-This delegation does not allow the Town Board to abdicate to the Supervisor or surrender to him or her the Board's basic statutory responsibilities.
+The town board may, by resolution, delegate to the supervisor the powers and duties of administration and supervision of town special improvement district functions to be performed on behalf of the town board.
+The purpose of this provision is to allow the town to function between town board meetings.
+This delegation does not allow the town board to abdicate to the supervisor or surrender to him or her the board's basic statutory responsibilities.

-The paper of record for the Town of Mendon is the Mendon-Honeoye Falls-Lima Sentinel.
+The paper of record for the town of Mendon is the Mendon-Honeoye Falls-Lima Sentinel.